On Hold Until Further Notice

 Simulated incident involving rescue of 2 casualties

 The minimum age for taking the awards is 12 years.
 Candidates need to be confident and competent swimmers.
 The successful candidate receives a medallion and certificate for each of the levels of the awards.

-Courses are run once a year on Fridays from 6pm until 7pm for the practical survival and rescue techniques.
+Courses are run once a year for the practical survival and rescue techniques.

-For more information contact David Bowles via email below.
+For more information contact David Bowles via email.